Skip to Main Content

 Please see our refund policy.

 It is typically available in Late Oct/early Nov.
-It will be shared via the listservs and on the Maine State Library website.
 Direct requests should be emailed to admin@readingroundup.org.

 We would love to make this a hybrid conference, but there are a number of factors that limit our ability to do so.
 The first is cost.
 Holding an in-person conference is quite expensive, holding a virtual conference is also expensive, and a hybrid conference means that we are paying both.
 Additionally, the technology and staff needed to offer a hybrid conference is beyond the capabilities of our current committee.